 Turn the article into a real verification pass

-Use the robot pages to confirm which products actually expose cameras, microphones, Wi-Fi, or voice systems, then use the manufacturer pages to decide how much of the privacy question seems product-specific versus brand-wide.
-On this route cluster, R1, G1, and FF Master form the fastest reality check.
-If you want a quick working shortlist, open Compare R1, G1, and FF Master next, then keep this article open as the reasoning layer while you compare structured data side by side.
+Use the robot pages to verify what happens between delivery and the first useful task: size, weight, battery, charger or dock path, controller, app, OTA support, and recovery cues.
+On this route cluster, R1, G1, and FF Master form the fastest setup-friction reality check.
+If you want a quick working shortlist, open Compare R1, G1, and FF Master next, then keep this article open while you compare first-day setup evidence side by side.

 Practical Takeaway